SJTU-ViSYS/M2DGR/README.md

 ## 4.License
 This work is licensed under MIT license.
 International License and is provided for academic purpose.
-If you are interested in our project for commercial purposes, please contact us .
+If you are interested in our project for commercial purposes, please contact us for further communication.